ajaxjiang96/CSC309-review/README.md

     -   `res.end()` - End the request by responding it
     -   `res.send(content)` - Do write and End

-## Week 7: Databases, MongoDB and Mongoose
+## Databases, MongoDB and Mongoose

 ### Relational Databases
 -   collection of tables with rows and columns